dwjackson/game_rs/README.md

 ## Configuration

-The configuration file must be in the user's home directory and must be called `games.toml`.
+The configuration file must be at `$HOME/.config/game_rs/games.toml`.

 ### Settings